solozabal/solozabal/README.md

 - Early in my career, I managed industrial and self-service restaurants.
 - By 2011, I spent a decade in the retail sector for nutritional supplements and pharmaceuticals, developing deep industry expertise.
 - This experience led me to manage a natural products franchise, where I further refined my leadership and management skills.
-- In 2022, I made a bold career transition.
-- In 2023, I earned a scholarship at Compass UOL, specializing in Java, Spring Boot, AWS, and obtaining the Cloud Practitioner certification.
+- In 2023, I made a bold career transition and earned a scholarship at Compass UOL, specializing in Java, Spring Boot, AWS, and obtaining the Cloud Practitioner certification.
-- In 2024, I achieved my first goal of becoming a Information System Programmer at Compass UOL and and obtained my second AWS certification.
+- In 2024, I achieved my first goal of becoming a Information System Programmer at Compass UOL working on Vivo Telefonica project and obtained my second AWS certification AI Practitioner.
-- Now, I’m focused on enhancing my technical skills and searching and looking for a new job opportunity.
+- Now, I’m focused on enhancing my technical skills and searching and looking for a new job opportunity as Jr Programmer/Developer.
 - Feel free to reach out if you’d like to discuss industry trends or innovative solutions.

 ## 👀 Interests
 - Continuous learning and professional growth.

 ## 🌱 Currently Learning
-- Web Development at Faculdade Anhanguera
+- Web Development at Faculdade Anhanguera, doing practical programming projects to improve my portfolio here on GitHub.

 ## ⚡ Fun fact:
 - I love music, to watch movies and series with my wife and kids, to read books and to drive.